Seanzy/mvp-starter/_PRESS-RELEASE.md

 Questions
 When I click send button, the post request goes in React component or in server file?

+How do I initially render messages from my database to my screen?
+I have to do a GET request.
+Okay, so where do I do that?
+In my React component or in my index.js server and why?
+Well, the barebones repo had that route already built, so that means I should just call the get request from the react component to that route?
+And I am supposed to initialize from the constructor.
+So I guess I will have to add a componentWillMount to my input class.
+That does not feel right, when am I supposed to be adding to my App class versus when should I be adding to my Component Class?
+I'm thinking I need to just add an init function to my ComponentDidMount in the App class.
+There's already an AJAX request pre-coded in there that doesn't have any functionality that affects my app, so I will modify that to handle the get request to my server to get the message data.

+Ohhh, so the GET request to that ROUTE is what calls the selectAll function, so I don't need to worry about accessing selectAll() from within the React component.

+So I wasn't sending null in as a first param when invoking my callback in SelectAll().
+Now I need to make the messages show up, which means I need to take that data and pass it to each list item.

+There is a div being rendered for each message, but no message is showing up in the divs.
+I keep getting this error about objects are not valid as a React child.
+So then I added a '.toString' and it rendered [object Object] so that's good.

+Why can't I include a second param to send back a status code in addMessage() item.create line ?

+How do I make my i counter change each time I do a get request?

   > show dbs
 admin    0.000GB